Trophy Peacock Bass

-- Any imported or speciality alcoholic beverages, cigars, cigarettes, etc.
+- Any imported or specialty alcoholic beverages, cigars, cigarettes, etc.

-- Any meals or drinks outside of fishing areas.
+- Any meals or drinks outside of the fishing itinerary.

-- Extra transportation outside of our trip logistics.
+- Extra transportation outside of our trip itinerary.

 Citizens of certain countries need to present a tourist visa to gain entry.
 These can be processed at the Colombian embassies and consulates abroad.
 You can check if you need a visa or not in the link below.

 Check countries requiring visas at https://www.cancilleria.gov.co/tramites_servicios/visa/requisitos.